ClonyPDF home

 • Eyes open, mouth closed — a neutral expression is held to the same standard as adults

-• Background must be white or off-white with no visible car seat, crib, or furniture edge
+• Background must be plain white with no visible car seat, crib, or furniture edge

 Visa renewal, extension, and reapplication photo rules